yenholaivy/SFPD-Incident-Reports-Analysis/README.md

 ![alt text](https://github.com/yenholaivy/SFPD-Incident-Reports-Analysis/blob/main/img/larceny-subcat-pie.png)

 The number one subcategory - Larceny From Vehicle - is not a big surprise to me.
-I always hear about how you should never leave anything in the car in San Francisco, not even a jacket.
-And the data here is really supporting that statement.
+I always hear about how you should never leave anything in the car in San Francisco, not even a jacket, and the data supports that.

 #### Incident Neighborhood
 Moving to the incident neighborhoods, there are 41 neighborhoods in San Francisco.
-In the graph below, we can see that there are a lot of dots (i.e. incidents) on the top right corner, which is the downtown, the business center and the touristy areas.
-In other words, there are a lot more people coming in and out, which could explain why the rate of larceny theft is much higher.
-On the next graph, we can see similar patterns on the top 4 larceny theft subcategories.
+In the graph below, we can see that there are a lot of dots (i.e. incidents) on the top right corner, which is Downtown, the business center and the touristy areas.
+In other words, there is a lot more inflow and outflow, which could explain why the rate of larceny theft is much higher.

 ![alt text](https://github.com/yenholaivy/SFPD-Incident-Reports-Analysis/blob/main/img/neighborhood.png)

+On the next graph, we can see similar patterns for the top 4 larceny theft subcategories.

 ![alt text](https://github.com/yenholaivy/SFPD-Incident-Reports-Analysis/blob/main/img/nbhood-subcat.png)

 #### Incident Trend Over Time
 The last attribute I want to explore is time.
-Based on the graph below, 2018 and 2019 had almost same number of larceny incidents, where there is a big drop in 2020.
-According to the dataset, there are no changes in the number of police stations.
-And there were no new laws on larceny that got passed last year, either.
-So, the most possible reason for the drop might be Covid-19.
+Based on the graph below, 2018 and 2019 had almost the same number of larceny incidents, with a big drop in 2020.
+According to the dataset, there were no changes in the number of police stations, and there were no new laws on larceny that got passed last year.
+So, the most probable reason for the drop might be COVID-19.

 ![alt text](https://github.com/yenholaivy/SFPD-Incident-Reports-Analysis/blob/main/img/larceny-year-bar.png)

-In this next graph, we can see a big drop in 2020 March, which is when we started sheltering at home, and people started moving out of the city.
-The pandemic and the changes in people's living habits could all contribute to the drop in the number of incidents.
+In this next graph, we can see a big drop in 2020 March, which is when shelter-in-place orders were issued, and people began moving out of the city.
+The pandemic and the changes in people's living habits could've contributed to the drop in the number of incidents.

 ![alt text](https://github.com/yenholaivy/SFPD-Incident-Reports-Analysis/blob/main/img/larceny-month-bar.png)

 ## Hypothesis Testing
-For my hypothesis testing, I want to know, prior to the Covid influence, if there is a significant difference in the rate of larceny between 2018 and 19.
+For my hypothesis testing, I want to know, prior to the influence COVID has had, if there was a significant difference in the rate of larceny theft between 2018 and 2019.

 <b> Null Hypothesis</b>: The rate of larceny theft in 2018 is equal to the rate of larceny theft in 2019. </br>
 <b> Alternative Hypothesis</b>: The rate of larceny theft in 2018 is different from the rate of larceny theft in 2019. </br>